 - That’s it!
 Click Submit to publish your changes to your website.

 Using Google Tag Manager to add Google Analytics to your website is the preferred option.
 This will make maintenance a little easier, but more importantly it can improve your website page speed.

 Tag Manager can be used not only to add Google Analytics but any other tags you need to add to your website.
 This can include Hotjar tracking, Google Ads tracking, and the Facebook pixel.
 Adding all of your various tags through Tag Manager optimizes your site speed because they can all load asynchronously.

 Utilizing Tag Manager is not only easier to implement and maintain these systems, it’s also more efficient for your website.

 Now It’s Time to Optimize Your Google Analytics Account

 So, you got Google Analytics installed on your website.
 It’s verified and your data is being tracked.
 That’s great, but you aren’t done.
-Don’t stop at the beginning, take full advantage of your free Google Analytics account.
+Don’t stop at the beginning, take full advantage of your Google Analytics account.

 Filter Out Internal Traffic